Welcome to BrightLocal’s latest Local Consumer Review Survey

 The use of tablets and mobiles to read reviews has increased every year.
 This year, 32% opted to use mobile apps to find reviews — a huge jump from 18% in 2016.
 With those using mobile internet browsers slightly dropping by 6% over the last year, it seems consumers are moving towards using review sites’ own apps instead of searching for reviews via mobile browsers.

-Q4.
-Which popular review site is most trusted for local searches?
+Which popular consumer review site is most trusted for local searches?

-- Yelp and Facebook are the most trusted review sites for US consumers
+- Yelp and Facebook are the most trusted consumer review sites in the US

 - BBB.org is the review site of choice for 15% of US consumers